-In a nutshell: The Rodz API exposes three enrichment endpoints that let you pull social content and job data directly from LinkedIn:
+In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 profile-posts,company-posts, andcompany-jobs.
-Unlike intent-based monitoring (which pushes events to you), these endpoints work on demand.
+Unlike intent-based monitoring, which pushes events to you, these endpoints work on demand.
 You send a LinkedIn URL, you get structured data back.
-This guide walks through all three endpoints with cURL examples, response schemas, rate-limit considerations, and a strategy section explaining how to fold this data into your sales and marketing workflows.
+This guide covers all three endpoints with cURL examples, response schemas, rate-limit considerations, and a strategy section on folding this data into sales and marketing workflows.

 What Are Social Content Endpoints?

 Most Rodz API guides on this blog cover signals, events that fire when something changes.
 Social content endpoints are different.
-They are enrichment endpoints: you call them when you need data, and they return it synchronously.
-There is no webhook involved, no configuration to set up, no threshold to define.
+They’re enrichment endpoints: you call them when you need data, and they return it synchronously.
+No webhook, no configuration, no threshold to define.
 You make a POST request, the API fetches the data, and you get a JSON response.

-The three endpoints covered in this guide share a common purpose: extracting publicly visible LinkedIn content and turning it into structured, queryable data.
+The three endpoints in this guide share a common purpose: extracting publicly visible LinkedIn content and turning it into structured, queryable data.
 Profile posts give you what a person has published.
 Company posts give you what an organization has published.
-Company jobs give you the open positions a company is advertising on LinkedIn.
+Company jobs give you the open positions a company is advertising on LinkedIn right now.

-For B2B teams, this data is valuable in three ways.
-First, it provides context for outreach.
-Knowing what a prospect just posted about lets you write messages that feel relevant instead of generic.
-Second, it feeds content analysis at scale.
-If you monitor the posts of 500 decision-makers in your ICP, you can spot trends, identify pain points, and build content that resonates.
-Third, job listings reveal hiring intent, budget allocation, and technology choices, all without waiting for a signal to fire.
+For B2B teams, this data is useful in a few concrete ways.
+It provides context for outreach: knowing what a prospect just posted about lets you write a message that feels relevant rather than generic.
+It also feeds content analysis at scale, so if you’re tracking the posts of 500 decision-makers in your ICP, you can spot recurring pain points and build content that actually lands.
+And job listings reveal hiring intent, budget allocation, and technology choices without waiting for a signal to fire.

 This guide assumes you already have a working API key.
 If not, start with Getting Started: Authentication and Your First Request.